 - Research your prospects.
 Know your prospects and find out what their main pain points are.
 This will help you create cold email subject lines and messaging that’s relevant.

-Using the tips above, craft cold email subject lines that will stand out in your recipient’s crowded inbox.
-Remember, your subject line determines whether your email will be opened or not, so give it the love it deserves.
 If you have any comments or questions regarding cold email subject lines, feel free to drop them in the comment section below.